swisscatplus/catplus-ontology/README.md

-This repository serves as a way to store and share the CAT+ ontology.
+    This repoisotry aims to store the CAT+ ontology.
+The CAT+ ontology provides concepts (classes and properties) to model human and machine readable automated catalysis discovery experiment metadata.
+It is the result of re-using external pre-existing vocabularies such as Allotrope, schema.org and qudt, together with custom imaging specific objects and properties.